vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 The earliest text that bears testimony to this reframing of an ancient doctrine is the Agastyasam. hitā.
 I have dealt with this text extensively in Bakker 1986, and a critical edition of it was prepared by Roelf Barkhuis as his PhD thesis (1995).
 For the first twenty-three chapters I am using his editioṇWe have dated the text before the Islamic revolution and its place of origin, it has been conjectured, may well have been Benares.

 In chapter 7 we read that many devotees (upāsakāh.) resort to Vārāṇasī, wishing to obtain release (mumuks.avah.).
 Continuously they repeat ‘śiva śiva’, and Siva, hearing this, thinks to himself: ‘how could I bestow ´ mukti to them?’
 Siva asks Brahmā, who tells him that a means ( ´ upāya) does exists.
-Brahmā initiates Siva in the S ´ . aḍaks.ara, the Mantrarāja, on the bank of the Gaṅgā in Vārāṇasī at Lolārka on a S¯uryaparvan day (AgS 7.14–15).
+Brahmā initiates Siva in the S ´ . aḍaks.ara, the Mantrarāja, on the bank of the Gaṅgā in Vārāṇasī at Lolārka on a Sūryaparvan day (AgS 7.14–15).
 After japa and other devout practices for a long period, Rāma appears to Siva and is ready to fulfil ´